The Hitchin Fibration for Symmetric Pairs: The Regular Quotient

-Finally, we note that $G_X^\circ$ is smooth as it is a Levi of $G$ and the characteristic is assumed to be good for $G$.
-For $H_X$, take a character $\lambda$ whose Lie algebra is the span of $X$.
-The subgroup $H_X$ is the fixed points of the image of $\lambda$, which is a subgroup of multiplicative type.
-Hence, by Proposition R.1.1 of \cite{conrad}, $H_X$ is smooth, and therefore any union of its components is smooth.
-In particular, so is $H\cap G_X^\circ$. \end{proof}
+Finally, we note that $G_x$ is smooth as it is a Levi of $G$ and the characteristic is assumed to be good for $G$.
+For $H_x$, take a character $\lambda$ whose Lie algebra is the span of $x$.
+The subgroup $H_x$ is the fixed points of the image of $\lambda$, which is a subgroup of multiplicative type.
+Hence, by Proposition R.1.1 of \cite{conrad}, $H_x$ is smooth. \end{proof}

-We now give a root theoretic description of the descendant construction.
-Fix a maximally $\theta$ split torus $T$ of $G$ containing maximal $\theta$-split torus $A$.
-For $X\in \fa$, we define the subset of restricted roots $S\subset \Phi_r$ by

-Note that the subset $S$ is constant with respect to the stratification on $\fa$ defined by inclusion in root hyperplanes of $\fa$.